POD-mode-augmented wall model and its applications to flows at non-equilibrium conditions: A-posteriori studies

-The above inviscid estimate is plotted in figure \ref{fig:APG1}(a, b) and is fairly accurate.
-Hence, wall modeling is not critical to the flow rate prediction here.
+The above inviscid estimate is plotted in figure \ref{fig:APG1}(a, b) and is fairly accurate. {\bluenew In fact, the imposed adverse pressure gradient overwhelms the wall-shear stress and dominates the evolution of the velocity field.
+This makes wall modeling less critical to the prediction of the flow rate. }

 A more difficult test is the wall-shear stress.
-Figure \ref{fig:APG1}(c, d) shows the (horizontally averaged) wall-shear stress as a function of time for R10A10 and R10A100, respectively.
-The EWM captures the wall-shear stress in case R10A10 but grossly over-predicts the wall-shear stress in case R10A100.
-The POD-augmented WM, on the other hand, captures the wall-shear stress in both cases---although its prediction becomes less accurate as the flow approaches separation in case R10A100.
+Figure \ref{fig:APG1}(c, d) shows the (horizontally averaged) wall-shear stress as a function of time for {\blue R1000A10 and R1000A100}, respectively.
+The EWM captures the wall-shear stress in case {\blue R1000A10} but grossly over-predicts the wall-shear stress in case {\blue R1000A100}.
+The POD-augmented WM, on the other hand, captures the wall-shear stress well in both cases---although its prediction becomes less accurate as the flow approaches separation in case {\blue R1000A100}. {\blue We also observe that the POD-augmented WM is slightly less accurate than the EWM for the R1000A10 case which was also observed in the {\it a-priori} tests.}

-We have shown in \S \ref{sec:a_priori} that the POD-augmented wall model captures non-equilibrium effects.
-Here, we explain why the POD-augmented WM is more accurate than the EWM.
-A wall model must rely on some mean flow scaling to predict the wall-shear stress.
-For example, the EWM relies on the LoW to predict wall-shear stress.
-The EWM gives accurate predictions of the skin friction in an equilibrium channel because the LoW provides an accurate description of the mean flow.
-Hence, a WM is accurate only if it is constructed based on an accurate mean flow scaling.
-Figure \ref{fig:APG2}(a) shows the DNS velocity profile at $tu_{\tau,0}/\delta=0.035$ in case R10A100 as well as the reconstructions of the mean velocity profiles according to the POD-augmented WM and the EWM.
-We see from figure \ref{fig:APG2}(a) that the POD-augmented WM provides a more accurate description of the mean flow than the EWM.
+{\black We have shown in \S \ref{sec:a_priori} that the POD-augmented wall model captures non-equilibrium effects.
+Here, we explain why the POD-augmented WM is more accurate than the EWM. {\bluenew We note that the velocity and the wall-shear stress are coupled, and the accurate prediction of one depends on the accurate prediction of the other.
+Nonetheless, for the two problems here, the imposed pressure gradient overwhelms the wall-shear stress and dominates the evolution of the velocity.
+Consequently, the task of wall modeling here simplifies to the prediction of the wall-shear stress when given the velocity.} Under this simplification, a WM is accurate if it gives an accurate reconstruction of the near-wall velocity field.
+Figure \ref{fig:APG2}(a) shows the DNS velocity profile at $tu_{\tau,0}/\delta=0.035$ in case R1000A100 as well as the reconstructions of the mean velocity profiles according to the POD-augmented WM and the EWM.
+We see from figure \ref{fig:APG2}(a) that the POD-augmented WM provides a more accurate reconstruction of the mean flow than the EWM.}

-A WM computes the wall-shear stress directly from the reconstructed velocity profile by evaluating the derivative at the wall.
-Table \ref{tab:APG-tauw} tabulates the contributions of each mode to the wall-shear stress at the time $tu_{\tau,0}/\delta=0.035$.
-The test in figure \ref{fig:APG2} yields a 61\% error for the EWM and a 23\% error for the POD-augmented WM.
-These errors are 116\% and 29\% in the WMLES test in figure \ref{fig:APG1}.
-We see a larger error in the {\it a-posteriori} test because the error has accumulated in the WMLESs.
-In all, the POD-augmented wall model gives more accurate skin friction predictions than the EWM because it gives a more accurate representation of the mean flow.